/ tool-comparisons / Clerk vs Supabase Auth for Solo Developers

 If you're building a React or Next.js app and NOT using Supabase as your backend, Clerk is the better auth choice.
 The UI components, developer experience, and user management dashboard save real development time.
 You'll have auth working before you would have finished reading Supabase's auth docs.

 If you're using Supabase for your database (and you probably should be, it's excellent), use Supabase Auth.
 The integration with Row Level Security is genuinely powerful.
 Having auth and database security unified in one platform eliminates an entire category of bugs.
-The 50,000 MAU free tier is an additional bonus.
+And once you scale past the shared 50,000 free user mark, Supabase's cheaper per-user pricing becomes a real advantage on top of the integration.

-My recommendation: let your database choice drive this decision.
+My recommendation is to let your database choice drive this decision.
 Supabase for your backend?
 Use Supabase Auth.
 Something else for your backend?
 Use Clerk.
-Both are top-tier auth solutions for solo developers.
+Both are top-tier auth solutions for solo developers, and now that Clerk matches the 50,000 free user count, the choice is about fit rather than free-tier size.